reata/sqllineage/docs/behind_the_scene/dos_and_donts.rst

 DONTs
 =====
-* Column-level lineage will not be included since that would require metadata information for 100% accurate lineage tracing, or we won't be able to trace situation like ``select *``.
+* Column-level lineage will not be 100% accurate because that would require metadata information.
 However, there's no unified metadata service for all kinds of SQL systems.
+For the moment, in column-level lineage, column-to-table resolution is conducted in a best-effort way, meaning we only provide possible table candidates for situation like ``select *`` or ``select col from tab1 join tab2``.
 * Likewise for Partition-level lineage.
 Until we find a way to not involve metadata service, we will not go for this.

 .. note::
-    Column-level lineage is still do-able if we can tolerate information missing for ``select *``.
+    100% accurate Column-level lineage is still do-able if we can provide some kind of a plugin system for user to register their metadata instead of us maintaining it.
 Let's see what will happen in future versions.